 Call Your Card Issuer and Ask for a Lower Interest Rate

-That said, if you’re a good customer with a solid payment history and high credit card APR, call your card issuer immediately to ask about a rate reduction.
+If you’re a good customer with a solid payment history and high credit card APR, call your card issuer immediately to ask about an interest rate reduction.

-It’s a very standard practice, and one that pretty much any customer service representative can handle without asking a supervisor.
+It’s a very standard practice, and one that pretty much any customer service representative can handle without asking a supervisor, even if they initially tell you their hands are tied.

 When you do call, make sure you’re assertive and clear about what you want.
 Ask for more than you think they’ll offer, and you should end up with a solid rate reduction.